Siege of Taormina (902): Background

-Following the fall of Syracuse to the Aghlabids of Ifriqiya in 878, Byzantine presence in Sicily had been limited to the northeastern third of the island (the "Val Demone").
+Following the fall of Syracuse to the Aghlabids of Ifriqiya (roughly present day Tunisia) in 878, Byzantine presence in Sicily had been limited to the northeastern third of the island (the "Val Demone").
 In the aftermath of their capture of Syracuse, the Aghlabids launched repeated raids against the Val Demone in the 880s, but made little headway.
 As the main stronghold remaining in Byzantine hands, the city of Taormina and its environs was one of the chief targets of the Aghlabid attacks during this period, being attacked in 879/80, 881/82, 883, 885, and 889.
 From c.
 890 on, the raids ceased, chiefly due to the outbreak of internal quarrels among the Muslims of Sicily, which even resulted in full civil war between the Arab and Berber factions of the Aghlabid army in 898.

 The civil war in Sicily prompted the dispatch of Abu'l-Abbas Abdallah, son of the Aghlabid emir Ibrahim II, as the island's governor in 900.
 When Abu'l-Abbas landed at Sicily, factional strife had mutated to a quarrel between the cities of Palermo and Agrigento, the precise nature of which is unknown.
 After negotiations failed, Abu'l-Abbas Abdallah marched on Palermo, which he captured on 18 September 900.
 A great number of the rebels fled the city to the Byzantines in Taormina, with some reaching even Constantinople itself.
 The Byzantines tried to take advantage of the revolt, and began assembling forces at Messina and Reggio, while a fleet was dispatched from Constantinople under a commander named Michael.
 Abu'l-Abbas, however, did not tarry and as soon as he had suppressed the rebellion, marched against the Byzantines, ravaging the environs of Taormina and launching an unsuccessful siege of Catania before returning to winter in Palermo.
 In the next spring, he resumed his attack and assaulted Demona.
 To disrupt the Byzantine preparations, his forces then crossed over to the Italian mainland, sacking Reggio.
 On his return to Sicily, Abu'l-Abbas defeated a Byzantine fleet and captured thirty of its ships.